snunzi/NPDN_HTS_2023/docs/source/3gvirus.rst

 .. admonition:: Hands-On: Taxonomic Read Assignment with Kraken

-    1. Run kraken with the following parameters:
+    1. Run kraken2 with the following parameters:

       * Single: ``single``